-Starting in early 2020, Australia’s Scalable Drone Cloud (ASDC) project aims to co-ordinate and standardise how scientists process and analyse drone/UAV-collected data by establishing best-practices and FAIR data principles.
-Through its foundational partners, and their research agendas, the ASDC is informed by nationally significant research initiatives.
-The partnership constitutes three National Collaborative Research Infrastructure (NCRIS) capabilities including the Australian Plant Phenomics Facility (APPF), Terrestrial Ecosystem Research Network (TERN), AuScope, and additionally the Monash Drone Discovery Platform, and the CSIRO.
+Nationally significant research initiatives inform the ASDC through its foundational partners.
+The partnership constitutes three National Collaborative Research Infrastructure (NCRIS) capabilities, including the Australian Plant Phenomics Facility (APPF), Terrestrial Ecosystem Research Network (TERN), AuScope, and additionally, the Monash Drone Discovery Platform, and the CSIRO (Mineral Resources).

-I'm looking forward to the ASDC leveraging existing tools and practices from the partners, as well as incorporating internationally emerging best-practice tools and practices, to establish a cloud-native national platform.
-The goal is to shift Australia's R&D utilising drones to the application level, and to further instil a culture of digitisation within the partners by helping users focus on and exchange data processing pipelines, eliminating the effort of coordinating tools, data and resources.
+ASDC's mandate is to leverage existing tools and practices from the partners and establish a cloud-native national platform.
+It will further instil a culture of digitisation within the partners by helping users focus on and exchange data processing pipelines, eliminating the effort of coordinating tools, data and resources.
 (Image - from the Monash Earth Science Garden walk through early demonstrator)

 Smart Energy City

-Monash was the first Australian university to commit to an energy reduction target, culminating in the Net Zero Initiative, a strategic aim to net zero emissions for Monash's built environment by 2030, and winner of the United Nations 2018 Momentum for Change Award.
-It encompasses energy efficiency measures, campus electrification, addressing residual emissions through offsetting, deployment of on-site and off-site renewable energy, and the creation of a sustainable Smart Energy City microgrid.
+Monash was the first Australian university to commit to an energy reduction target, culminating in the Net Zero Initiative.
+The initiative aims for net-zero emissions by Monash's built environment by 2030.
+It is the winner of the United Nations 2018 Momentum for Change Award.
+It encompasses energy efficiency measures, campus electrification, addressing residual emissions through offsetting, deploying on-site and off-site renewable energy, and creating a sustainable Smart Energy City microgrid.

-My early role was to influence two heavily related sub-projects of the initiative: the ARENA funded microgrid project, with our partners Indra and the Victorian Government funded Microgrid Energy Market Operator trial project.
-A substantial contribution has been to re-direct the project from a once-off physical deployment, to the creation of a re-usable digital research platform.
-The future of energy will have the properties of democratised, IoT / edge / fog and devops, hence the challenge is to motivate the long-established industry towards the new norm.
-I have amassed a strong implementation team and chair the research reference group - ensuring the next generation of research is co-designing the platform.
+My early role was to influence two heavily related sub-projects of the initiative: the ARENA funded microgrid project (with our partners Indra) and the Victorian Government funded Microgrid Energy Market Operator trial project.
+Namely, re-direct the project away from a once-off physical deployment to create a re-usable digital research platform.
+The future of energy will have the properties of democratisation, IIoT, edge, fog, web3.0 and DevOps.
+Hence the challenge is motivating and uplifting literacy within the long-established sector toward the new norm.

 To this end, we say the Smart Energy City microgrid takes the form of a living laboratory.
-Its experiments range from optimised virtual power plants, to the democratised prosumer in society (peer-to-peer energy trading transactions).
+Its experiments range from advanced grid stability management, optimised virtual power plants, and the democratised prosumer in society (peer-to-peer energy trading transactions).
 Its activities transcend the disciples of Engineering, IT, business and economics and the social sciences.
-The implementation is open source, cloud-native, adaptable to several edge technologies, and is a member of the global push to accelerate the digital disruption of the energy sector - LF Energy.

-From a researcher's lens, Containers, sometimes described as a computer within a computer, allows researchers to bundle their tools into a form more readily consumable by other researchers.
-Kubernetes is the emerging open source standard for deploying and managing scalable and portable container-based cloud-native applications.
+From a researcher's lens, Containers, sometimes described as a computer within a computer, allow researchers to bundle their tools into a more readily consumable form by other researchers.
+Kubernetes is the emerging open-source standard for deploying and managing scalable and portable container-based cloud-native applications.
 ARCOS lifts literacy and capabilities in both directions.
 It helps researchers discover when scaleable cloud-native is worth it for their technology and how to do so.
 It helps cloud providers understand and adapt to non-web2.0 use cases.
 Australia's largest research infrastructures were its inaugural members: Australian Research Data Commons (ARDC), BioPlatforms Australia (BPA), AARNet, and the Pawsey Supercomputing Centre.